 Banana peppers are typically harvested a bit earlier than other varieties.
-Harvesting sooner brings the freshest flavor, crunchiest peppers, and helps get more production out of each plant.
+Harvesting them sooner brings the freshest flavor, crunchiest texture, and more production out of each plant.

 When to Harvest Banana Peppers (Video):